dustyroom-studio/quibli-doc/_docs/installation.md

 ![Readme tool interface](../assets/images/manual_images/quibli_readme_interface.png)
 *Readme tool interface*

-If you would like to use your own **Rendering Pipeline Asset File** instead of the one that comes with Quibli, you'll need to do it manually.
+If you would like to use your own **Rendering Pipeline Asset File** [what's this?](https://docs.unity3d.com/Packages/com.unity.render-pipelines.universal@11.0/manual/universalrp-asset.html){:target="_blank"} instead of the one that comes with Quibli ('Quibli URP Config' file), you'll need to do it manually.
 The procedure is described in [Manual Finalizing](#manual-finalizing)
 {: .notice--warning}

   * Please, locate and select the **[Readme] tool** in